yoavfrancis/Bejeweled/README.md

 ### Copyrights

-Graphical resources are courtesy of the [Freegemas](https://code.google.com/p/freegemas/) project, an open-source bejeweled version built on top of the [Gosu](http://www.libgosu.org/) library (GNU GPL v2).
+Graphical resources and sound effects are courtesy of the [Freegemas](https://code.google.com/p/freegemas/) project, an open-source Bejeweled version built on top of the [Gosu](http://www.libgosu.org/) library (GNU GPL v2).
+Background music(_A Conversation with Saul (Jazz/Blues Shuffle)_) by [Matthew Pablo](http://opengameart.org/content/a-conversation-with-saul-jazzblues-shuffle) (CC-BY 3.0)

-The project is licensed under GPLv2 (see LICENSE.MD)
+Rest of the project is licensed under GPLv2 (see LICENSE.MD)

 ### Author